Lecture: Dolphin Politics in Shark Bay

 6:00 pm Reception | 6:30 pm Lecture

 Dolphins have the most complex non-human society on the planet.
 Females use sponge ‘tools’ to fish and males form multi-level “political” alliances.
-Dr. Connor will bring you ‘onboard’ for 30 years of incredible dolphin discoveries and will preview, The Dolphin Decade, to be launched in 2020, which promises to be the most ambitious and exciting study of a wild dolphin society in history.
+Dr. Connor’s lecture brought attendees ‘onboard’ for 30 years of incredible dolphin discoveries and previewed, The Dolphin Decade, to be launched in 2020, which promises to be the most ambitious and exciting study of a wild dolphin society in history.

 In 1982, having just completed his undergraduate studies at UC Santa Cruz, Richard Connor’s search for a place to study wild dolphins led him to the other side of the planet.
 There, on the west coast of Australia, he hitch-hiked 500 miles from Perth to Shark Bay, to visit a beach, “Monkey Mia,” where several dolphins visited daily to accept fish from people.
 As luck would have it, Shark Bay turned out to be the “Rosetta Stone” for understanding dolphin intelligence in the wild.